 Born in 1957 in Toronto, Ontario, Mark Johnson moved with his family to Brantford, Ontario at the age of 11.
 Always a deep reader, as well as showing a strong interest in the visual arts, Mark would bike around and about this small southwestern Ontario city in search of the perfect place to bring a book, or go exploring the countryside and the Grand River watershed that runs through it.

-A change in his family circumstance brought Mark to Toronto, starting afresh with a new partner and family.
-He is now focused on a more dedicated pursuit of his vision.
+A change in family circumstance brought Mark to Toronto, starting afresh with his new partner in a dedicated pursuit of his creative vision.
 Mark continues to explore the contours and roots of his environment using his unique eye and sense of wonder and whimsy.

 Cycles, with their beginnings, growth and interrelationships, are important to both discover and share.
 My art contains an abiding curiosity about the evolution of cycles.
 It is a pleasure to be engaged in drawing out and sharing connections seen with the mind’s eye.
 I constantly wonder where things came from, what is within them and what they will become.
 As a child, I would hug a tree and try to see right inside of the trunk – eyes closed, visualizing the roots and sensing the flex and sway in the wind – awakened to its solid longevity and cyclical renewal.
 I often use Woman as my creative template because of her undeniable innate beauty and power – She is a time-immemorial symbolic reservoir of strength and renewal, of cycles, of magic and knowledge, of learning, of relationships and of transformation.